hthana/HTC/Head-Thrashes-Analysis/README.md

 ﻿# Head Thrash Analysis
-##  The analysis can be run from the headThrashesCount.m file.
+#Before running, you need to download the Skeleton toolkit in MATLAB.#  The analysis can be run from the headThrashesCount.p file.